The Real Costs of LinkedIn Advertising: A Guide for SaaS Startups in 2026

 • Lead Form Retargeting: Re-engage users who opened but didn't submit your forms

-Retargeting campaigns typically deliver 2-3x better ROI than cold prospecting because you're reaching a warmer audience.
+Retargeting campaigns typically deliver 2-3x better ROI than cold prospecting because you're reaching a warmer audience, which is key to being able to scale LinkedIn outreach effectively.

 Combine Organic and Paid with Thought Leader Ads